Moran, Ranum, Frye elected as Waunakee village trustees

-Waunakee voters decided a five-way race for three village trustee seats in the April 7, with Dane County’s unofficial results showing incumbents Erin Moran and Bill Ranum being elected for another term, and Nila Frye elected to her first term as trustee.
+Waunakee voters decided a five-way race for three village trustee seats in the April 7 election, with Dane County’s unofficial results showing incumbents Erin Moran and Bill Ranum being elected for another term, and Nila Frye elected to her first term as trustee.

 Voting totals were reported April 13 and are as follows: Moran, 2942 votes (26.1 percent); Ranum, 2828 votes (25.1 percent); Frye, 2409 votes (21.3 percent); incumbent Joe Zitzelsberger, 1628 votes (14.4 percent); and Robert McPherson, 1446 votes (12.8 percent).